RoseCityRobotics/common_platform/docs/source/setup/host_and_software.md

 ## Robot Namespacing Setup

+Since we are running a swarm of many robots we need the ROS nodes and topics to be namespaced.
 To ensure your robot runs under its unique namespace (e.g., `/rcr001`, `/rcr002`, etc.), follow these steps:

 ### Set Your Namespace in `.profile`